-The post Onward Christian Soldiers — Let’s Attack the Queers appeared first on Transgender Forum.
+The post Christine’s Journey — Trans and Catholic?
+My Dinner with the Cardinal appeared first on Transgender Forum.

 Bria made a New Year's resolution and it seems as if she's already broken it.
 Could it be?
 She said she was done talking to that bearded weirdo who seems to either hate her for who she is, or maybe is so attracted to who she is that his 4th grade brain wants to pull her hair to get her attention.
 But what's this?
 It turns out that she hasn't broken any of her resolutions.

 In a future which has gone wrong Zealots seek to purge the nation of trans people.
 Trans women who don't "pass" turn to black market meds in order to fully transition and blend in with the population of cisgender women.
 Spying, paranoia and secrecy are the norms for trans women and being "outed" means more than just mockery and verbal abuse.
 Raquel Swann is back with a science fiction tale of a future world that could be all to real.
 Read episode 1.4 of Transmute, if you dare.